IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/web-actions.md

 Web actions are actions that can be called externally using the HTTP protocol from clients like `curl` or web browsers.
 IBM Cloud Functions (ICF) provides a simple flag, `--web true`, which causes it to automatically create an HTTP accessible URL (endpoint) for any action.

-Let's turn the `hello` action into a "web action"!
+Let's turn the `hello` action into a web action!

 1. Update the action to set the `--web` flag to `true`: